Frequently Asked Breast Reconstruction Questions

 Breast reconstruction surgery is never an easy choice.
 Some patients decide to have their surgery immediately after breast cancer removal, while some decide to wait or have to wait because of the need for radiation or other factors.
 We recommend you seek a consultation from a board certified plastic and reconstructive surgeon like Dr. Franklyn Elliott along with your oncologist and general surgeon.
 There, you and your doctors can formulate a plan that best suits your needs, and you can ask any questions you may have.

-To stay up to date on the latest breast cancer and reconstruction news, make sure to follow Dr. Elliott on Facebook, Twitter, and Google+.
-You can also sign up for his monthly newsletter.
+To stay up to date on the latest breast cancer and reconstruction news, make sure to follow Dr. Elliott on Facebook and Twitter.